-What will the NIST Privacy Framework look like?
+What is the NIST Privacy Framework?

 For whom is the NIST Privacy Framework intended?